CollarNetworks/docs/legal/kyc.md

 - **Selfie Verification**: Take a selfie to match against your ID document.
 - **Address Verification**: Provide your current address to verify your residency.

-### Troubleshooting

-If you experience any issues during the KYC process, please contact our support team for assistance.
+!!!
+Troublshooting

+For any questions or assistance, our support team is ready to help and answer any questions you may have.
+You can reach out to us on [discord](https://discord.gg/WBygxVrT).

+!!!